 Uphold (web and phone app)

 A non-custodial wallet is a wallet in which you alone control with access to the private key.
 A non-custodial wallet, for example, is kind of like a safe you stash your money in, and you alone have the key to access it.
 Similarly, if you lose your private key, you lose access to your funds… forever.
 Being your own bank requires due diligence!

-There are also different types of non-custodial wallets; full node wallets and wallets that use remote nodes.
+There are different types of non-custodial wallets for Bitcoin; full node wallets and wallets that use remote nodes.
 Full node wallets contain the entire distributed ledger or blockchain.
 A full node contains all the transactions that have ever occurred since the beginning of the blockchain to the present.
 That’s a lot of data!
 So if you don’t keep your full node wallet online constantly, you will need to sync to the current block to access and spend your funds.
 This can take quite some time.
 Wallets that use remote server nodes, like Electrum and Coinomi, load quickly and do not occupy much space on your device.